SVA-SE/MATRIX-dashboards/docs/design.md

 Principles of visual design are tools such as emphasis, contrast, similarity, repetition and alignment (There seems to be as many list of these principles as there are designers, with varying numbers, nomenclature and definition).
 A designer uses these tools to craft a specific experience for the viewer, by putting focus on specific elements, directing the eye along a specific path, and increasing visual interest and appeal.
 There are many wrong ways to do it, and no single right way, which is why the input of an experienced designer will always be beneficial.

 If you don't feel confident in this task, **the safest option is always to keep things simple**.
 If you have a solid content structure from the previous step, that can be enough.
-Most development tools will output a default product with a decent basic UI.
+Most development tools will output a product with a decent default UI that can be sufficent.
 Custom visual design will help creating a better product, but it is not strictly necessary.

 Here are some ways these principles can be used to craft a better UI and UX:
 - **Hierarchy**: having a good visual hierarchy between different elements will help the user understand the structure of the website better (having title, headers and subheaders with varying degrees of emphasis), and reach the important information faster (using bold text for important sentences, but not overusing it).